 Monday to Friday from 7:00 PM – 8:00 PM and Saturday and Sunday from 3:00 PM – 4:00 PM.

 All items brought in by visitors must be checked in at the security desk.
-Your visitation privileges may be restricted should any visitor bring in and/or pass on any item
+Your visitation privileges may be restricted should any visitor bring in and/or pass any unchecked items to patients.

 What Is Expected of You?

 During hospitalization, you are expected to participate in all group therapy sessions and scheduled activities, as this is part of the treatment.
 The group sessions and activities have been designed to enhance socialization, communication, coping skills, education, and relapse prevention.